PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_searching_files.md

 #### 1. Extract only the genomic coordinates of exon features

 We only want the exons (not CDS or start_codon features), so let's use `grep` to search for the word "exon".
-You should do sanity check on the first few lines of the output of `grep` by piping the result to the `head` command. ***Report the command you have at this stage.***
+You should do sanity check on the first few lines of the output of `grep` by piping the result to the `head` command for the first 10 lines.

+***Report the entire command you have at this stage*** in your homework as an answer to question #1.

 #### 2. Subset the extracted information from step 1 to only keep genomic coordinates

 We will define the uniqueness of an exon by its genomic coordinates, both start and end.
 Therefore, from the step 1 output, we need to keep 4 columns (chr, start, stop, and strand) to find the total number of unique exons.
 The column numbers you want are 1, 4, 5, and 7.

-You can use `cut` to extract those columns from the output of step 1. ***Report the command you have at this stage.***
+Go ahead and extract those columns from the output of step 1.

-At this point, the first few lines should look like this:

-	chr1	14362	14829	-
-	chr1	14970	15038	-
-	chr1	15796	15947	-
-	chr1	16607	16765	-
-	chr1	16858	17055	-
+***Report the entire command you have at this stage*** in your homework as an answer to question #2.

 #### 3. Remove duplicate exons

 Now, we need to remove those exons that show up multiple times for different transcripts.
-We can use the `sort` command with the `-u` option. ***Report the command you have at this stage.***
+We can use the `sort` command with the `-u` option.

+***Report the entire command you have at this stage*** in your homework as an answer to question #3.

 Do you see a change in how the sorting has changed?
 By default the `sort` command will sort and what you can't see here is that it has removed the duplicates.
 We will use step 4 to check if this step worked.